-Jobos is not a bustling tourist beach.
+Jobos is not a bustling touristy beach.
 There are no resorts, high-rise buildings, or fancy restaurants.
 This beach is not perfectly manicured, but lovers of Jobos beach, like it that way.
 Visitors who wish to experience the simplicity of island fun under the sun, watch surfers, eat local Puerto Rican food and drinks without the tourist price tag adding in some natural sights to explore, will find themselves pleasantly at home when visiting Playa Jobos.
 Don’t be shy and mingle with friendly Isabelinos (residents of Isabela).

 Beach width varies with the season and tide.
 During the winter and early spring months, the waves are higher, and the beach is narrower.
 Sand is light golden in color.
 Cleanliness and condition of the sand also vary by season, with the busiest being summer months, weekends and holidays.
 If you want to enjoy an all-around “local” beach experience, watch surfers, and have places to eat overlooking the water, you’ll appreciate Jobos.
 Find a spot under a palm or almond tree in the early morning to spend a delightful day at Jobos.

-Jobos extends west where you’ll find the beach becomes quieter and more pristine with less crowds.
+Jobos extends west where you’ll find the beach becomes quieter and more pristine with fewer crowds.
 Keep in mind that the safest waters for swimming are on the protected cove on the east end of Jobos.
 If you prefer a more secluded beach with fewer crowds and therefore unblemished, there are various beaches in Isabela just minutes away.

 The Water at Jobos Beach

 The waters of Jobos beach are in shades of turquoise, cobalt, seafoam green, and emerald, beautifully contrasted by the brown rock wall and light golden sand.
 The waters of Jobos beach are best for surfing rather than swimming due to the strength and consistency of the wave action, attracting surfers year-round.